 One thing that experts agree on is that you shouldn’t be looking at the scale every day.
 Weight can fluctuate at the start and at the end of the day, for example, due to fluid changes.

 One of the most basic diet changes people make is cutting calories.
 However, it is extremely unhealthy to cut calories dramatically – just because you cut calories quickly, won’t mean you will lose weight any quicker.

-Do you have any interesting facts about weight loss that you’d like to share here?
+Do you have any interesting or fun facts about weight loss that you’d like to share here?
 Your motivation perhaps?
 Let us know in the comments section below!